iifl-logo

 Key Leasing and Finance Limited is the erstwhile name of the company.

-d) The Company has not revalued its Property, Plant and Equipment (including Right of Use assets) during the year and there are no identified intangible assets In the company.
+d) The Company has not revalued its Property, Plant and Equipment (including Right of Use assets) during the year and there are no identified intangible assets in the company.

-b) During any point of time of the year, the Company has not been sanctioned working capital limits in excess of five crore rupees, in aggregate , from banks or financial institutions on the basis of security of current assets, hence this para is not applicable.
+b) During any point of time of the year, the Company has not been sanctioned working capital limits in excess of five crore rupees, in aggregate, from banks or financial institutions on the basis of security of current assets, hence this para is not applicable.

-iii) a) Since the Companys principal business is to give loans, accordingly the provision of clause 3(iii)(a) of the Order is not applicable.
+(iii) a) Since the Companys principal business is to give loans, accordingly the provision of clause 3(iii)(a) of the Order is not applicable.

-b) The Company is a Non- Banking Finance Company (NBFC), registered under provisions of RBI Act, 1934.
-In our opinion, the investments made and the terms and conditions of the grant of a!) loans and advances in the nature of loans and guarantees provided during the year are prima facie not prejudicial to the companys interest.
-The company has not provided any guarantees or security during the financial year ended 31* March, 2023,
+b) The Company is a Non- Banking Finance Company registered under provisions of RBI Act, 1934 and rules made thereunder (NBFC).
+In our opinion, the investments made and the terms and conditions of the grant of all loans and advances in the nature of loans and guarantees provided during the year are prima facie not prejudicial to the companys interest.
+The company has not provided any guarantees or security during the financial year ended 31s* March, 2025.

 d) The Company, being a NBFC, registered under provisions of RBI Act, 1934 and rules made thereunder, in pursuance of its compliance with provisions of the said Act/Rules, particularly, the Income Recognition, Asset Classification and Provisioning Norms, monitors and report total amount overdue including principal and/or payment of interest by its customers for more than 90 days.
-As at 31* March, 2023 there are no overdue amounts exceeding 90 days.
+As at 31* March, 2025 there arc no overdue amounts exceeding 90 days.

-e) Since the Companys principal business is to give loans, accordingly, the provision of clause 3(iii)(e) of the Order is not applicable to it.
+e) Since the Companys principal business is to give loans, accordingly, the provision of clause 3(iii)(e) of the Order Is not applicable to it

-(f) The Company has not granted any loans or advances in the nature of loans either repayable on demand or without specifying any terms or period of repayment during the year.
+(f) The Company has not granted any loans or advances In the nature of loans either repayable on demand or without specifying any terms or period of repayment during the year.

 v) The company has not accepted any deposits from the public.